 - Open the YouTube Music app on your Android device.
 You should see a “Transfer your Play Music library” option.
 Press the “Let’s Go” button to continue.”

-- You should then see the “Transfer your latest Google Play Music additions” selection, along with “Not Now” and “Transfer” option buttons on the bottom.
+- You should then see the “Transfer your latest Google Play Music additions” selection, along with “Not Now” and “Transfer” options at the bottom of the screen.
 Press the “Transfer” button to start the process.